jazmin10/Hangman-Game/README.md

 ![gameSection](assets/images/gameSection.png)

-* If a word is guessed, you will see the word across the page
+* After each round, you will see the word across the page

 ![winPage](assets/images/winPage.png)